Marie Skłodowska-Curie Postdoctoral Fellowships (MSCA-PF)

 - researchers who want to go on a postdoctoral research stay abroad,

 - researchers who have been doing research abroad (for at least 2 years) and are returning,

-- leaders of research teams who want to bring to their research group a postdoc researcher from any foreign country.
+- leaders of research teams who want to bring to their research group a postdoc from any foreign country.

 Eligibility conditions for the fellow: